naked-physicist/LoL-Civil-War-Team-Generator/README.md

 # LoL-Civil-War-Team-Generator
-Team composition generator for League of Legends (LoL) with friends It works as the MMR (Match Making Rating) system used in LoL, but in a much simpler way You can divide 1-5 positions into Main/Secondary/Tertiary position categories according to your adeptness You should input AT LEAST one lane for the Main position.
+Team composition generator for League of Legends (LoL) with friends

+It works as the MMR (Match Making Rating) system used in LoL, but in a much simpler way

+You can divide 1-5 positions into Main/Secondary/Tertiary position categories according to your adeptness

+You should input AT LEAST one lane for the Main position

 --Rank points--